-If you lose your house, condo, or townhome in California because the homeowner's association (HOA) foreclosed on it, you may be able to get it back.
+If you lose your home in California because the homeowners' association (HOA) foreclosed on it, you may be able to get it back.
 California law provides a right of redemption in this situation, which allows you to repurchase the property after an HOA foreclosure sale.
 Read on to learn about your timeline for redeeming property after an HOA foreclosure in California, the amount you'll have to pay to redeem, and more.

-If you live in a house, condo, or townhome that is part of a common interest development in California, most likely you are required to pay monthly dues and assessments to a homeowners’ association (HOA).
+If you live in a home that is part of a common interest development in California, most likely you are required to pay monthly dues and assessments to a homeowners’ association (HOA).
 Nearly all HOAs have the ability to place a lien on your property if you fall behind in paying these monthly dues and special assessments (collectively called “assessments”).
 (Learn more about HOA assessments.)

 Once the HOA has a lien on the home, it can foreclose the lien (subject to any state limitations).
 (Learn more about homeowners’ association liens and how they can be foreclosed in Nolo’s article HOA Liens & Foreclosures: An Overview.)

-The HOA may then foreclose its lien nonjudicially or judicially (Cal.
-Civ.
-Code §1367.1).
+The HOA may then foreclose its lien nonjudicially or judicially.
 The majority of HOA foreclosures in California are nonjudicial, which means the foreclosure takes place without court supervision.
 (Learn more about HOA foreclosures in California.)

 A redemption period is a specific time period given to homeowners following a foreclosure during which they can buy back, or “redeem,” their property from the entity or person that purchased it at the foreclosure sale.
 (Learn more about redemption periods.)